Background pattern

 Imikeraderm is indicated for the treatment of actinic keratosis.

-Actinic keratosis consists of rough skin areas found in people who have been exposed to a lot of sunlight throughout their lives.
-Some are pigmented, others are grayish, pink, red, or brown.
-They can be smooth and scaly, or raised, hard, and wart-like.
-Imikeraderm should be used exclusively for smooth actinic keratoses on the face and scalp of patients with a healthy immune system when their doctor decides that Imikeraderm is the most appropriate treatment.
+Actinic keratosis consists of rough areas of the skin found in people who have been exposed to a lot of sunlight during their lifetime.
+Some are colored skin, others are grayish, pink, red or brown.
+They can be smooth and scaly, or thickened, hard and wart-like.
+Imikeraderm should be used exclusively for smooth actinic keratosis on the face and scalp of patients with a healthy immune system when your doctor decides that Imikeraderm is the most appropriate treatment.

-Imikeraderm helps the body's own immune system to produce natural substances that help combat actinic keratosis.
+Imikeraderm helps the body's own immune system to produce natural substances that help fight actinic keratosis.

-2. What you need to know before starting to use Imikeraderm
+2. What you need to know before you start using Imikeraderm

 Do not use Imikeraderm